 There are quite a few costs which are business expenses, which are all tax-deductible, and pretty straightforward.
 Your accountant’s monthly fee and other professional costs (such as legal costs for your company) are typical examples.

-Obviously, I always speak to my accountant if I am ever unsure whether I should or shouldn’t claim something against my company.
+Always speak to your accountant if you are unsure whether you should or shouldn’t claim something against your company.

 If you’re buying computer equipment for your business, as many contractors do, this is also tax-deductible.
 However, if you’re on the Flat Rate VAT Scheme, you are only entitled to reclaim VAT on capital asset purchases over £2,000.

 The key here is to bulk-buy if no single item costs £2,000.